No, I am not going out of path, I assure you that this blog is still about minimalism.

 Accessories, not vital but useful

-- Fenders, Really important, no matter which weather you are cycling in
+- Fenders, Really important, no matter which weather you find

 - Phone holder – High, so you can record videos of the street

 - Solar Power banks – If you have two power banks and two sets of solar panels, you don´t need to stop to charge your devices